drbean/edit/mari/Essay_Academic_Writing_B-6.md

-This essay is about how *The Jane Austen Book Club* portrays such social changes as the emergence of third wave feminism, a movement associated with book club discussions among American women of the novels of Jane Austen, among others, and the rise of popular culture icons like *Sex and the City,* a popular American romantic sitcom series, whose influences are clearly reflected in the life styles and narratives of the book club members.
+This essay is about how *The Jane Austen Book Club* portrays such social changes as the emergence of third wave feminism, a movement associated with book club discussions among American women of the novels of Jane Austen, among others, and the rise of popular culture icons like *Sex and the City,* (SATC) a popular American romantic sitcom series, whose influences are clearly reflected in the life styles and narratives of the book club members.